Thiccstack

 About Thiccstack

-A spreadsheet I kept for my own churning math, turned into a website.
+A spreadsheet I kept for my own card-bonus math, turned into a website.
 Free to use, no affiliate links, built solo.

 Why it exists

 Most card-comparison sites rank by raw bonus value or one-size-fits-all return on spend — and that often doesn't reflect which card is actually best for your situation.
-A 70% return on a $500 SUB isn't worth a hard pull when you're trying to maximize $10k/mo of organic spend.
-A high Year-1 value doesn't help if you can't hit the spend requirement in time, or if the bonus stacks redundantly with benefits you already own.
+A 70% return on a $500 SUB isn't worth a hard pull when you're trying to maximize $10k/mo of spend.
+A high Year-1 value doesn't help if you can't hit the spend requirement in time, or if the some of the value is from redundant benefits you already own.

 Thiccstack scores every card by what it'd actually pay you — not the marketing number on the issuer's page.